-This remarkable reliability made her even more popular with freight customers, who depend on the ferry running to be able to meet their own customers deadlines.
-During December 2013 ULYSEES was joined on her route by the chartered Visentini Ropax EPSILON on weekdays, to further increase freight capacity on the Holyhead route – even ULYSSES had been outgrown by the market.
+This remarkable reliability made her even more popular with freight customers, who depend on the ferry running to be able to meet their own customers’ deadlines.
+During December 2013 ULYSSES was joined on her route by the chartered Visentini Ropax EPSILON on weekdays, to further increase freight capacity on the Holyhead route – even ULYSSES had been outgrown by the market.

 It had been expected that newly constructed RoPax W.B.
-YEATS would replace EPSILON on the Autumn/Winter schedule from 2018 to release the latter for a week-round Dublin to Cherbourg service, however delays to her delivery now mean that OSCAR WILDE may fill in as second ship instead until the delivery of W.B.
-YEATS from her builders in Germany.
+YEATS would replace EPSILON on the Autumn/Winter schedule from 2018 to release the latter for a week-round Dublin to Cherbourg service, however delays to her delivery now mean that OSCAR WILDE will fill in as

 Most recent Belfast visit

-In late-June following a period of a few days operating at reduced speed, ULYSSES made her way to Belfast Lough, arriving at around 11pm on 26/06/2018 to anchor off Bangor.
-During the afternoon of 28/06/18 she left the anchorage for Harland & Wolff, arriving in Belfast Dry Dock at around 5pm for what is understood to be a replacement propeller shaft and repairs to her starboard controllable pitch propeller.
+In late-June following a period of a few days operating at reduced speed, ULYSSES made her way to Belfast Lough, arriving at around 11 pm on 26/06/2018 to anchor off Bangor.
+During the afternoon of 28/06/18, she left the anchorage for Harland & Wolff, arriving in Belfast Dry Dock at around 5 pm for what is understood to be a replacement propeller shaft and repairs to her starboard controllable pitch propeller.
 At present the vessel is still in Belfast Dry Dock, with Irish Ferries saying that she should return to the route by the morning of July 6th.
 This was delayed after the discovery of further technical issues with the vessel remaining in Belfast Dry Dock for most of the month of July.

 - ULYSSES won the Lloyds List Cruise and Ferry 2001 award for ‘Most Significant Newbuild – Ferry’

 - ULYSSES has often been promoted as the ‘largest car ferry in the world’, however this is based on her purely theoretical car capacity if no other vehicles are carried.
 Even before ULYSSES was launched she was far eclipsed in terms of physical size by vessels such as the 13 deck high 58,376gt SILJA SYMPHONY which entered service a decade before.
 ULYSSES is currently the 5th largest ferry (in terms of tonnage) serving the British Isles, behind Stena Line’s STENA BRITANNICA / STENA HOLLANDICA (currently the longest ferries in Europe along with STENA GERMANICA and STENA SCANDINAVIA) and P&O Ferries PRIDE OF HULL / PRIDE OF ROTTERDAM.
-The current largest ferry in the world in terms of tonnage is the 223m long COLOR MAGIC, which coincidentally replaced KRONPRINS HARALD (iii) – the vessel which is now Irish Ferries’ OSCAR WILDE before she was sold in 2019, becoming GNV ALLEGRA.
+The current largest ferry in the world in terms of tonnage is the 223m long COLOR MAGIC, which coincidentally replaced KRONPRINS HARALD (iii) – the vessel which later became Irish Ferries’ OSCAR WILDE before she was sold in 2019, becoming GNV ALLEGRA.